 If you haven’t revisited your resume in several years, it’s time!
-Or, if you’re in the exciting position of creating your very first resume, there are important guidelines to consider to ensure you represent yourself as professional, in touch, and up-to-date.
+It’s always a good idea to have an up-to-date resume in the event that a new job opportunity presents itself.
+Think of new responsibilities you have taken on since your last version, projects that you worked on, skills you have gained.
+Or, if you’re in the exciting position of creating your very first resume, there are important guidelines to consider to ensure you represent yourself as professional, genuine, and up-to-date.

 - Show your individuality and make sure your resume is interesting to read and attractively designed.
 You want it to look clean, organized, and professional, with a mixture of paragraphs and bullets, and enough white space to please the eye.